Export eDiscovery search results to a PST file

 The name of the search is the first part of the filename for each file that is exported.
 Also, the date and time of the export request is appended to the filename of each PST file and the results log.

 You can't use the PST export tool with accounts that require mult-factor authentication (MFA).
 Instead, you need to create an app password for the PST export tool.
-For instructions, see Create an app password for Office 365.
+For instructions, see Create an app password for Microsoft 365.